Blackbox Logo

 Being resilient to change is so important because people are afraid to change most of the time, and personally, to be resilient to change is key in going forward, and I don't want to get stuck in one idea or one place.

-I joined the company at the end of 2019 and in 4 months, COVID-19 happened.
+I joined the company at the end of 2019 and after 4 months, COVID-19 happened.
 Many coworking spaces decided to close because, well, it doesn’t make sense as a business.
 However, we wanted to take this as an opportunity to change the operation.
 That's what I was actually in charge of—the whole operation change.

 Could you give some advice to Blackbox readers and entrepreneurs?

 I hope that taking risks and trying to be yourself can be normalized – you don't have to be scared to do entrepreneurship.
 That's also what I'm trying to do here.
 You might encounter opportunities that you never expected by being in a safe space.
-Many entrepreneurs I’ve met here have gone through so many different paths, and for them, being entrepreneurs is a way of life, especially for younger generations.
+Many entrepreneurs I’ve met here have gone down so many different paths, and for them, being entrepreneurs is a way of life, especially for younger generations.

-Find what you want to do, and do it with passion, especially if it's about changing society or challenging society, questioning society.
+Find what you want to do, and do it with passion, especially if it's about changing society, challenging society, or questioning society.
 I think taking action is the key to success.

 This article belongs to JETRO.